 Separate areas as much as possible.

 Brief: The guest bathroom and laundry were separated into two distinct rooms.

 Store away anything that is not necessarily displayable.

 Brief: White appliances completely merge within the white polyurethane cabinetry, all laundry items are concealed inside the cabinets including the laundry hampers.

-Maximise the space but don’t block it, allow for low cabinetry alongside floor-to-ceiling ones, let the open-plan area stay open with no breaks in the sight lines.
+Maximize the space but don’t block it, allow for low cabinetry alongside floor-to-ceiling ones, let the open-plan area stay open with no breaks in the sightlines.

 5. Dress it up /Link it

 There should be an obvious link between all areas where one or more elements are repeated.